interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/op_intent_ref_simple.md

 ### [Create an operational intent reference test step](./fragments/oir/crud/create_query.md)

-Create an operational intent reference to be used in this and the following test cases.
+Create the operational intent reference that will be used for the deletion attempts that happen in the subsequent steps.

 ### Attempt deletion with missing OVN test step